 What’s the difference between a personal loan and a car loan?

+Understanding the differences in a personal loan vs car loan is crucial to making an informed decision.
 It’s worth taking the time to understand the differences so that you can choose the loan that best suits your unique life circumstances.

 Two key differences

-Firstly, a personal loan can be used to pay for almost anything, from a car or holiday to dental work or school fees.
+A personal loan can be used to pay for almost anything, from a car or holiday to dental work or school fees.
 A car loan, as the name suggests, is specifically designed for the purchase of a car.

 A car loan, on the other hand, is generally secured against the vehicle you intend to purchase.
 If you’re unable to make the repayments on your loan, the lender has the right to seize the car and sell it to make up the shortfall on the loan.